ianmkinney/matplotlib-challenge/README.md

 # matplotlib-challenge
 The Power of Plots

-In this challenge, the power of matplotlib, pandas, scipy, and python were used to generate valuable insights from a dataset containing research data in a pharmecutical trial on mice with tumors (what kind of tumor, it does not say!)
+In this challenge, the power of matplotlib, pandas, scipy, and python were used to generate valuable insights from a dataset containing research data in a pharmecutical trial on mice with tumors.

 ## Observations and Insights